-2.36 How the evidence base forms part of the LDF

-Appendix B contains a diagram of LDF production and how this relates to the formulation of the overall development plan for the Ribble Valley.
-It highlights the breadth of issues and topic areas that the LDF needs to address.
-As a result, an overall vision for the LDF has been formulated to outline its aims.
+2.36 How the evidence base forms part of the LDF Appendix B contains a diagram of LDF production and how the for the Ribble Valley.
+It highlights the breadth of issues and to overall vision for the LDF has been formulated to outline its a opic areas that the LDF needs to address.
+As a result, an Core Strat Strategy Reg 27 draft v6.doc 28